johanneshilden/lets-parse/untyped-lambda-calculus/README.md

 A  → BA' <br />
 A' → aA' | ε <br />

+Going back to our language, we can express the term grammar in this form:

 T → E E*            <br />
 E → α | λα.T | (T)  <br />